-This Proposed Project would utilize a 25 kV AC OCS operating at 60 Hz.
-A mainline OCS typically consists of two conductors above each track in what is known as a catenary configuration: A messenger wire (much like a utility transmission line) sags between support points, below which a near-level contact wire is suspended.
-Both main wires are energized and are part of the same circuit.
-The pantograph, mounted on top of the electric vehicles, slides along the underside of the contact wire and collects the traction current from it.

-- 37 The messenger wire is typically supported by means of cantilevered, hinged bracket arms that - 38 extend horizontally over the track from vertical steel poles mounted clear of the dynamic envelope - 39 (i.e., the range of motion of the train on the track) of the vehicles.
-These poles are placed

-- 1 approximately 10 to 12 feet of the centerline of the tracks they serve.
-Multi-track support structures, - 2 such as multi-wire headspans attached to taller steel poles, are also employed where necessary. - 3 Depending upon the clearance requirements of particular sections of the route, the contact wire - height would vary from approximately 16 feet to 23 feet.
-Pole heights would range from 30 to 50 feet. - 6 Clearances for maintenance and operation of the OCS would be designed to allow for existing freight 7 railroad and tenant passenger rail clearances and operations.
-Normal design clearances up to 23 feet 8 would be provided in all open, unconstrained areas.
-Special designs could be employed in close 9 clearance tunnels or under bridges in order to provide sufficient clearances to existing freight and 0 diesel passenger trains - 10 diesel passenger trains. - On tangent, or straight, sections of track, the OCS supports can be spaced up to 230 feet apart, though they would typically be about 180 to 200 feet apart.
-On curved track sections, the span lengths between supports must be reduced. - As noted above, the OCS poles nominally need to be approximately 10 to 12 feet from the centerline - 15 of the railway tracks.
-In addition, there needs to be clearance of vegetation within approximately 10 - 16 feet of the OCS poles and catenary system for the electrical safety zone (ESZ).
-Trimming or removal - 17 of trees would be required along the tracks and electrical facilities where they would otherwise pose - 18 a maintenance or safety concern.
-In addition, structures cannot be closer than 6 feet to the OCS pole - alignment (the 6 feet is within the 10-foot ESZ). - 20At three tunnel locations and four bridge overcrossings where vertical height is constrained, the21Proposed Project also would involve minor tunnel modifications and/or track lowering to - 22 accommodate existing and future passenger vehicles as well as existing freight equipment.
+- This Proposed Project would utilize a 25 kV AC OCS operating at 60 Hz.
+A mainline OCS typically - consists of two conductors above each track in what is known as a catenary configuration: A - messenger wire (much like a utility transmission line) sags between support points, below which a - near-level contact wire is suspended.
+Both main wires are energized and are part of the same circuit. - The pantograph, mounted on top of the electric vehicles, slides along the underside of the contact - wire and collects the traction current from it. - The messenger wire is typically supported by means of cantilevered, hinged bracket arms that - extend horizontally over the track from vertical steel poles mounted clear of the dynamic envelope - 19 (i.e., the range of motion of the train on the track) of the vehicles.
+These poles are placed - approximately 9 to 11 10 to 12 feet of the centerline of the tracks they serve.
+Multi-track support - structures, such as multi-wire headspans attached to taller steel poles, are also employed where - 22 necessary.
+Depending upon the clearance requirements of particular sections of the route, the - contact wire height would vary from approximately 16 feet to 23 feet.
+Pole heights would range - from 30 to 50 feet although in most locations the heights would be between 30 to 40 feet.
+The 50- - 25 foot maximum includes the potential height for headspans, which are only proposed for use in - 26 certain areas such as CEMOF and the San Jose Diridon Station. - 27 Clearances for maintenance and operation of the OCS would be designed to allow for existing freight - railroad and tenant passenger rail clearances and operations.
+Normal design clearances up to 23 feet - would be provided in all open, unconstrained areas.
+Special designs could be employed in close - 30 clearance tunnels or under bridges in order to provide sufficient clearances to existing freight and - 31 diesel passenger trains. - On tangent, or straight, sections of track, the OCS supports can be spaced up to 230 feet apart, - though they would typically be about 180 to 200 feet apart.
+On curved track sections, the span - lengths between supports must be reduced. - As noted above, the OCS poles nominally need to be approximately 10 to 12 9 to 11 feet from the - centerline of the railway tracks.
+In addition, there needs to be clearance of vegetation within - 37 approximately 10 feet of the OCS poles and catenary system for the electrical safety zone (ESZ).
+The - 38 ESZ would be approximately 21 feet from the centerline of the outer electrified track in two-track - areas and approximately 18 feet from the centerline of the outer electrified track in multi-track - 40 areas.
+Trimming or removal of trees would be required along the tracks and electrical facilities